-The best shield against peer pressure is to help your child stay away from the bad
+The best shield against peer pressure is to help your child stay away from bad influences

-influences until he or she is old enough to understand the risks.
-It’s also important
+until they are old enough to understand the risks.
+It’s also important for your child

-The most precious thing is self-respect.
+The most important thing is self-respect.
 This is instilled from a very young age.

-Children without an identity, or those who live in troubled households, are very likely
+Children without a formed identity, or those who live in troubled households, are

-to feel confused or disappointed in their parents.
-They often have a need to rebel.
+very likely to feel confused or disappointed in their parents.
+They often have a need

-You can nurture self-respect if you help your children view themselves in a positive
+You can nurture self-respect if you help your children see themselves in a positive

 light and praise them for good decision-making.

 A parent can't control a child.
-The child has to be self-controlled.
+The child has to learn self-control.
 What you can

 do is act as a resource for your child's judgment and step in when there's danger.